katulevskiy/LoLPredictions/README.md

 - Conditional probabilities were estimated using training set The model was determined using:
 - Bayesian network structure learning via Hill Climb Search.
+- Data count and distribution analysis filtering features with too little data.
-- Correlation analysis with heatmaps showing feature dependence.
+- Correlation analysis with heatmaps and pairplots showing feature dependence.
 - Domain knowledge from wikis and personal experience

 ## Model Evaluation